Gokul595/api_guard/README.md

 ### Sign In (Getting JWT access token)

-This will authenticate the user with email and password and respond with access token, refresh token and access token expiry timestamp in response header.
+This will authenticate the user with email and password and respond with access token, refresh token and access token expiry in the response header.

 >To make this work, the resource model (here User) should have an `authenticate` method as available in [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).